MARTHA L. HOUSEHOLTER, LPC, CSAT Candidate

 Licensed Professional Counselor

 Martha enjoys working with teens, adults and couples.
 She has witnessed success with clients recovering from losses, trauma and abuse.
-Other interests include addiction recovery, depression, anxiety and spiritual issues.
-As a CSAT (Certified Sex Addiction Therapist) Candidate, Martha employs Patrick Carnes’ 30-task model to address compulsive sexual behaviors and their effects on individuals and families.
-Her goal is to partner with clients in their quest for healing and positive change, allowing God to remove barriers to freedom and growth.
+Other interests include depression, anxiety and spiritual issues.
+As a CSAT (Certified Sex Addiction Therapist) Candidate, Martha employs Dr. Patrick Carnes’ 30-task model to assist individuals struggling with compulsive sexual behaviors.
+She also works with spouses and family members experiencing betrayal trauma.

-“I so enjoy the uniqueness of each of my clients.
-To me, that means each one deserves a tailor-made approach to meeting their goals, delivered with grace and respect.”
+“I so enjoy the uniqueness of each client.
+To me that means each one deserves a tailor-made approach to meeting his or her goals.”

 Did you know?